 It is also our promise to you that we will minimize costs as much as possible.
 Our technology systems at Bubalo Law PLC are thoroughly integrated to allow paperless processing both internally and with the court systems.

 Jude Medical Implantable Cardioverter Defibrillators (ICDs): A device used to monitor a patient’s heart and provide electrical charges to keep the heart operating correctly.
-If the batteries die in an ICD or if the device fails, it can lead to serious problems and even death.
+If the batteries die in an ICD or if the device fails, it can lead to serious problems or death.

-Heart stents keep arteries open and flowing.
-Too often though, they can lead to clots and other complications that can threaten a patient’s life.
+Heart stents: Stents are used to keep arteries open and flowing; however, they can cause blood clots and other complications that can threaten a patient’s life.

-Drug pumps regulate the amount of medicine that is given to patients.
-When these pumps malfunction, they can deliver too much medicine or not enough medicine causing injury and even death.
+SyncroMed drug pumps: The pumps regulate the amount of medicine given to patients.
+When a malfunction occurs, patients may get too much or not enough medicine causing injury and even death.

-Metal-on-metal hip replacement: Metal hip replacements can cause problems for patients including allergic reactions, numbness, swelling, and difficulty walking.
-Hip replacements also may cause more severe problems such as neurological impairments, thyroid problems, and kidney impairment.
+Metal-on-metal hip replacement: Metal hip replacements can cause allergic reactions, numbness, swelling, and mobility issues in patients.
+The devices can also lead to more severe complications such as neurological impairments, thyroid problems, and kidney impairment.

-This type of surgical mesh is used to repair problems with pelvic organs.
-Transvaginal mesh can migrate in the body, break apart, and easily pierce surrounding tissues resulting in severe pain, bleeding, infection and other complications.
+Transvaginal mesh: Doctors use this device to repair problems with pelvic organs, but transvaginal mesh can migrate in the body, break apart, and easily pierce surrounding tissue.

-Hernia mesh is used to repair hernias but can cause many problems.
-Mesh can cause infections.
-In some cases, it may move inside the body and perforate surrounding tissue and organs.
-This can cause severe pain, nerve damage, and other serious complications, requiring additional surgery.
+Hernia mesh: Often used to repair hernias, this mesh can lead to infections, and even move inside the body and perforate surrounding tissue and organs causing severe pain, nerve damage, and other serious complications, requiring additional surgery.

 Yes, there are several things to do right after a motorcycle accident if you can.
 What you do immediately after getting injured in a motorcycle accident can determine how likely you are to obtain compensation through a legal claim later.